dendronhq/dendron-site/vault/dendron.topic.telemetry.md

 You can disable telemetry from Dendron either on a per-workspace level or globally.
 To disable on a workspace level, set [[noTelemetry|dendron.topic.config.dendron#notelemetry]] to `true` in `dendron.yml`.

 To disable telemetry across all workspaces, you can run the [[Disable Telemetry|dendron.topic.commands#disable-telemetry]] command.

+To disable telemetry for Visual Studio Code as a whole, use the [Visual Studio Code Telemetry setting](https://code.visualstudio.com/docs/getstarted/telemetry).
+Dendron respects this option, and will disable telemetry if configured.
+You can set this option in your workspace settings, or user settings.

 ## Why not have opt-in telemetry?